-Pharmacotherapeutic group: Analgesics, Anilides ATC Code: N02BE51.
-Paracetamol, combinations excl. psycholeptics minimal central nervous stimulant activity.
-It is a recognised decongestant and acts by vasoconstriction to reduce oedema and nasal swelling.
-It has a weak α_2 adrenoceptor agonist activity and some activity as a β -adrenoceptor.
+Pharmacotherapeutic group: Analgesics, Anilides

+ATC Code: N02BE51.
+Paracetamol, combinations excl. psycholeptics acts by vasoconstriction to reduce oedema and nasal swelling.
+It has a weak $\alpha_2$ -adrenoceptor agonist activity and some activity as a $\beta$ -adrenoceptor.
 It is also termed a sympathomimetic vasoconstrictor.
 Its efficacy as a decongestant results from its vasoconstrictor properties.
 Vasoconstriction within the nasal mucosa decreases the volume of mucosal tissue and decreases the resistance to air flow through the nasal passages.